-However, it is noted that as the trees are located on Council land (road reserve) they will managed in accordance with the Council District Tree Policy.
+However, the Panel notes that, as the trees are located on Council land (road reserve), they will be managed in accordance with the Council's Tree Policy.
 This policy was adopted by the Council on 26 May 2006 and specifies those principles, policies and objectives regarding Council's ongoing protection and management of the District's tree resources.

-That the submission of Katie Deans [3/18.5] be rejected and that the further submission of Gordon Bailey [3/18.5.1] be accepted.
+That the submission of Katie Deans [3/18.5] is rejected and that the further submission of Gordon Bailey [3/18.5.1] is accepted.